thisisevilevil/evilevil365/_drafts/2026-01-22-Intune-CompanyPortal-OSPatches.md

    ![WindowsCatalog](/assets/images/2026-01-22-Intune-CompanyPortal-OSPatches/WufB-Catalog-Download-1.png?raw=true "Microsoft Update Catalog Download Windows update")

-3. Create a PowerShell script to install the update and add the following line:
+3. Create a PowerShell script to install the update and add the following line (Remember to adjust the name of the .msu file):

    ```powershell
    Add-WindowsPackage -Online -PackagePath "$PsScriptRoot\windows11.0-kb5077797-x64_af2b9a9ab390d2081e3e4eb52a2f8b81b5be1d7f.msu"